By Clara Martens Avila

 What makes a computer a computer?

 The year was 1837 and a man named Charles Babbage had an idea.

 Charles lived in the middle of the industrial revolution.
 Factories were emerging left and right, and Charles had the particular luck of being a mathematician with a mechanical mind.
 At the time he had spent years building this advanced mechanical calculator, and it was during the work on this “Difference Engine” that an idea struck him.

 Machines at the time were built with a very clear purpose.
 If you wanted a machine to add numbers you would build a mechanism that would do just that.
-If you wanted to do subtraction on top of that, you’d have to build mechanisms for that too or a whole new machine altogether.
-You basically had to spell out what the computer had to do in gears, step by step.
+If you wanted to do subtraction on top of that, you’d have to build mechanisms for that too or a whole new machine altogether; you had to spell out what the computer had to do in gears, step by step.
 And that’s what got Babbage thinking.
-Every instruction had to be spelled out and build in the machine for it to fulfill its purpose, but what if instead the instructions came from outside?
+Every instruction had to build into the machine for it to fulfill its purpose, but what if instead the instructions came from outside?

 The importance of alternatives; or the magic of if-else statements